-A review of the courses covered by the State Board Examination.
-Satisfactory completion of exams in each subject area, as well as an overall score of 80% on the Arts Comprehensive Exam.
-Credit 1 hour
+A review of the courses covered by the Arts Section of the Licensing Board Examination.
+Satisfactory completion of exams in each subject area, as well as an overall score of 80% on the Arts Comprehensive Exam, completion of the Arts Section of the Practice National Board Examination, and completion of the Arts Section of the Licensing Board Exam within 30 days of completion of the Comprehensive Review course or the student will be required to repeat Comprehensive Review.